 Spent nuclear fuel will be disposed of in Finland

+Based on the Finnish Nuclear Energy Act, spent nuclear fuel from Finland must be disposed of in Finland.
+Accordingly, fuel from abroad may not be transferred to Finland for disposal.
 The import and export of spent nuclear fuel was prohibited in 1994 when the Nuclear Energy Act was amended.
 The amendment in question entered into force in 1996.
-The only exception to this is the spent nuclear fuel from the research reactor FiR 1, which can legally be returned to the United States.
+The only exception is spent nuclear fuel from a research reactor.
+Spent nuclear fuel from the only research reactor in Finland, FiR 1, was returned to the United States between 2020 and 2021.
 Until 1996, the spent nuclear fuel from the Loviisa nuclear power plant was returned to Russia.

-Fuel bundles are cooled down before final disposal
+Fuel bundles are cooled down before disposal

 Further information: linda.kumpula(at)gov.fi